tryusweb/oBot/Readme.md

 •	Advanced statistics;
 •	rescue attacks and expedition.

 User manual and FAQ are present on the site.
 In case of anomalies, errors in the documentation or proposals on new features, write to us.
-Info@tryus.it The bot is constantly developing on the requests that come to us.
+Info@obot.it The bot is constantly developing on the requests that come to us.